Pluricanonical Geometry of Varieties Isogenous to a Product and Abelian Covers: Introduction

 \section{Introduction}

 Canonical and pluricanonical maps are fundamental objects in birational geometry and provide key information on the geometry of complex varieties of general type.
-It is classically known that for a smooth projective curve $C$ of genus $g(C) \ge 2$ the canonical system $|K_C|$ defines a morphism
+Recall that for a smooth projective curve $C$ of genus $g(C) \ge 2$ the canonical system $|K_C|$ defines a morphism

-called the \emph{canonical map}.
-This map is an embedding if and only if $C$ is non-hyperelliptic; if $C$ is hyperelliptic, $\Phi_{K_C}$ is a finite morphism of degree two onto the rational normal curve.
+This is an embedding if and only if $C$ is non-hyperelliptic; if $C$ is hyperelliptic, $\Phi_{K_C}$ is a finite morphism of degree two onto the rational normal curve.

 In dimension two, the situation is more involved.
 Let $S$ be a minimal surface of general type.
 The canonical system $|K_S|$ need not be base-point free, i.e., the canonical map $\Phi_{K_S}$ is not always a morphism, nor is it necessarily birational onto its image.
 When the canonical map is generically finite, its degree is bounded from above by $36$, as shown by Beauville \cite{Beau79}.
-Much effort has been devoted to constructing surfaces $S$ whose canonical map has a prescribed degree $d$ in the range $2 \le d \le 36$, cf. \cite{MLP23}.
+Much effort has been devoted to constructing surfaces $S$ whose canonical map has a prescribed degree $d$ in the range $2 \le d \le 36$, cf.~\cite{MLP23}.
 A rich source of examples is provided by \emph{surfaces isogenous to a product of unmixed type} (introduced by Catanese in \cite{Cat00}), namely smooth projective surfaces of the form

 where $C_1$ and $C_2$ are smooth projective curves of genus at least $2$ and $G$ is a finite group acting freely and diagonally on the product.
 Surfaces of this form are particularly convenient for studying canonical maps for several reasons, see \cite{GPR22}, \cite{FG23}, \cite{Fall24a}, \cite{Fall24b} (and \cite{FG20} for a similar construction in dimension three).
 Indeed, many questions about $S$ reduce to questions about the curves $C_1$ and $C_2$, which are much better understood.
 Moreover, when $G$ is abelian, the surface can be realized as an abelian cover